Skip to content

 2. build each node input namespace;

-3. call run;
+3. call update;

-4. normalize returned outputs;
+4. normalize returned state variables;

-5. write outputs into state;
+5. write state variables into state;

 6. choose the next phase from transitions.